OlaMahmoudBaraya/FlutterSimpleGoogleMapsApp/README.md

 # FlutterSimpleGoogleMapsApp
-Get your current location using simple flutter app!
+How to get the user current live location in Flutter and open this location in GoogleMaps.